bozanomer/US-Domestic-Airline-Flights-Performance/README.md

 Note: I deployed my project in Heroku, you can easily recieve it right here: https://usairlinesperformance.herokuapp.com/

-This is a Dash project indicates US Domestic Airline Performance between 2005-2019.It was collected from United States Department of Transportation and preprocessed with Python.The project main aim is to analyze the performance of the reporting airline to improve fight reliability thereby improving customer relaibility.We are going to  run two reports.
+This is a Dash project indicates US Domestic Airline Performance between 2005-2019.It was collected from United States Department of Transportation and preprocessed with Python.The project main aim is to analyze the performance of the reporting airline to improve fight reliability thereby improving customer relaibility.I am  going to  run two reports.

 Below are the key report items,